adam-patrick/Scientific-Computing-With-Python/README.md

 ### [Arithmatic_Arranger](https://github.com/adam-patrick/Scientific-Computing-With-Python/blob/PY4E/Arithmatic%20Arranger)

 Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to True, the answers should be displayed.
+[See the full challenge here](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter)

 Sample Input:
 ![AA-Sample-Input](https://github.com/adam-patrick/Scientific-Computing-With-Python/blob/images/AA-Sample-Input.PNG "AA Sample Input")